Lukas Kunze

 Lukas Kunze (born 14 June 1998) is a German professional footballer who plays as a midfielder for club Arminia Bielefeld.

 Early and personal life

 Kunze was born in Bielefeld.
 He is the twin brother of fellow professional footballer Fabian Kunze, who plays in the 2.
 Bundesliga for Hannover 96.

 Career

 After playing youth football for VfL Theesen, Schalke 04 and SV Rödinghausen, he made his senior debut for SV Rödinghausen on 19 August 2017 in a 3–3 Regionalliga West draw with Rot-Weiß Oberhausen.
 In June 2021, he signed for 3.
 Liga club VfL Osnabrück on a long-term contract.

+In summer 2024, he transferred to Arminia Bielefeld, joining his brother Fabian at the club.